citp/privacy-policy-historical/e/eq/equ/equifax.co.uk.md

 **Third party cookies**
-We may allow third party organisations to set cookies using our website in order to deliver services.
+We may allow third party organisations to set cookies using this website in order to deliver services.
 If you would like more information about the cookies used by these third parties, please see their individual privacy policies listed below:

 **Cookie** **** |

 **What the cookie is used for** ****

 ---|---

-Adobe (formally Omniture)/ Hitbox ****
+**Adobe (formally Omniture)/ Hitbox**

 |

-We use the Adobe SiteCatalyst analytics product to give us insights into how our users interact with our website.
+We use the Adobe SiteCatalyst analytics product to give us insights into how our users interact with the website.
 The information collected is anonymous and statistical in nature.
 To find out more , go to <http://www.omniture.com/en/privacy/visualsciences/policy>****

-crwdcntrl.net ****
+**Adobe   Test and Target**

 |

+Adobe on-site personalisation services allow us to test new content and make our websites, apps, social networking pages, or emails more relevant to you.
+To learn more visit <http://www.adobe.com/uk/privacy/analytics.html>

+**crwdcntrl.net**

+|

 We may allow these cookies to be set by, Lotame Solutions Inc. They also collect browsing non-personal data to support customised advertising campaigns and related activities.
 To find out more about these cookies and how to manage them, go to <http://www.lotame.com/legal>****

-Google  \- Doubleclick ****
+**Google   \- Doubleclick**

 |

 We sometimes conduct advertising campaigns using Doubleclick, a service from Google.
 To find out more about Doubleclick cookies and how to control them, go to  <http://www.google.co.uk/policies/privacy/ads/>****

-interclick.com ****
+**interclick.com**

 |

 Interclick, part of Yahoo, use cookies to collect and analyse the online behaviour of website users.
 To find out more, go to <http://www.interclick.com/privacy/privacy-policy>****

-invitemedia.com ****
+**invitemedia.com**

 |

 Invite Media runs a platform that allows organisations to buy or sell space on websites for online advertising.
 More information can be found at <http://www.invitemedia.com/privacy_policy.shtml>****

-lucidmedia.com
+**lucidmedia.com**

 |

 These cookies are used for the collection of anonymous information to support the placement of relevant online advertising when you surf the internet.
 You can manage these cookies at <http://www.lucidmedia.co./opt_out>

-netmng.com
+**netmng.com**

 |

 These cookies are used for the collection of anonymous information to support the placement of relevant online advertising when you surf the internet.
 For more information on these cookies and how to manage then, go to <http://wwwnetmining.com/privacy-policy/services/>

-scorecardresearch ****
+**scorecardresearch**

 |

 These cookies are set by Scorecard Research, part of comScore Inc.  They collect browsing data to create reports on internet behaviour and trends.
 For more information visit <http://www.scorecardresearch.com/privacy.aspx>****

-specificclick.net ****
+**specificclick.net**

 |

 These cookies are set by Specific Media who run an online advertising network.
 More information on these cookies and how to manage them can be found at <http://www.specificmeadia.co.uk/privacy>****

 **The information that we collect about you**
-This Policy applies to all information we receive or collect from you, whether you are registering on our website or ordering any of our products.
+This Policy applies to all information we receive from you, whether you are registering on our website or ordering any of our products.
 During the course of your use of this website, we will collect two types of information:
 (i) **Aggregated Information** \- This website automatically gathers certain statistical information such as the number and frequency of visitors.
 This information is only used in the aggregate and individuals cannot be identified from it.
 This aggregated information helps us to measure how individuals use the website and our services so that we can continually improve them.
 (ii) **Personal Information** \- We require personal information from you, such as name, address, date of birth and e-mail address, in order for us to perform the services offered by this website and to fulfil your requests.
 Some of this information is voluntary and the compulsory fields are clearly marked on the form.
-If you subscribe to our WebDetect **™** service please also see the ‘WebDetect **™** ’ section below.
+If you subscribe to our WebDetect™ service please also see the ‘WebDetect™’ section below.

 **What we do with your personal information**
 Your personal information may be used in a number of ways:

   * Identifying potential customers or subscribers.
   * As part of the account opening process for new customers, including verifying your identity.
-  * Providing you with the services that you have requested, including dealing with your requests and queries and maintaining our records.
+  * Providing you with the services that you have requested, including dealing with your requests and queries and maintaining our records and for other administrative purposes.
-  * For the purposes of operating our systems properly.
+  * For the purposes of operating our systems properly and to protect ourselves and/or our users.
   * For marketing purposes - please see the section entitled 'Marketing' below.
-  * We may disclose personal information to reputable companies and suppliers whom we engage to process data on our behalf and who may be based outside the European Economic Area.
+  * We may disclose personal information to reputable companies and suppliers whom we engage to process data on our behalf and who may be based outside the EEA.
-  * For WebDetect **™** subscribers we will disclose the personal information you have asked us to monitor to our dedicated service provider(s) solely for the purpose of providing the service, who may be based outside the European Economic Area.
+  * For WebDetect™ subscribers we will disclose the personal information you have asked us to monitor to our dedicated service provider(s) solely for the purpose of providing the service, who may be based outside the EEA.
   * We may also share statistical information gathered by us about you to other members of the Equifax Group and to other reputable organisations, but the information we provide will not include details that would allow these organisations to identify you.
   * We may disclose personal information about you to government agencies, fraud prevention agencies and other lawful and/or competent authorities to comply with applicable laws, court orders or lawful government requests.

 **WebDetect™** ****
-If you subscribe to our WebDetect **™** service, in addition to the personal information we generally collect from you and use, as detailed above, we also may, subject to your agreement, collect and process the following personal information in order to provide our WebDetect **™** monitoring service.
+If you subscribe to our WebDetect™ service, in addition to the personal information we generally collect from you and use, as detailed above, we also may, subject to your agreement, collect and process the following personal information in order to provide our WebDetect monitoring service.
 We recognise that this information includes more sensitive data and we therefore apply appropriate security measures, including:

   * For credit card numbers - we only store and process in an encrypted state and never in its full 16 digit numerical format.
   * For bank account and sort code – the full sort code and account number is always encrypted.

-The information you provide to us to monitor for its unauthorised distribution and use across the web, will be retained for the period of your membership and whilst you continue to ask us to monitor the information.
+The information you provide and ask us to monitor to help identify unauthorised distribution and use across the web will be retained for the period of your membership and whilst you continue to ask us to monitor the information.

 **Marketing**
-We may from time to time send you promotional information about our products and services by email, telephone or post.
+With your consent, we may from time to time send you promotional information about our products and services by email, telephone, post or mobile messaging.
-If you indicate your consent by ticking the relevant box on our website, we may share your information with other reputable companies so that they may provide you with information about their products and services.
+If you indicate your consent, we may send you information from our great network of trusted partners whose products and services we think you will find useful.
+We won’t release your information to them but we will send you occasional messages from them that we think you’ll like.
+You can always stop these messages whenever you want to – see below.
 If you do not wish to receive such information, all our communications give you the opportunity to unsubscribe.
-In addition, you at any time may logon on to our website, go to the Products Page in the Member Centre and click on the Update Member Profile option at the top right hand side of the page.
-In the Update Member Profile page select the Opt-Out option.
+In addition, you may log on to our website, go to the My Account page in your Member Centre and click on the Update Profile option.
+In the Profile page select the Opt-out options.
 You may also contact us by post by writing to the Equifax Credit File Advice Centre, P.O.
-Box 1140, Bradford, BD1 5US or by any of the other methods described in the "Contact Us" section of this website.
+Box 1140, Bradford, BD1 5US.

 **Your statutory rights**